-Parsemus Foundation, located in Berkeley, CA, is a small private foundation that was incorporated in 2005 and is registered as a 501(c)(3) nonprofit organization.
-Parsemus Foundation’s goal is to find low cost solutions that have been neglected by the pharmaceutical industry.
-To make the most use of limited resources, Parsemus Foundation works by funding key proof-of-concept studies and then publicizing them so that advances change treatment practice rather than disappearing into the scientific literature.
+The Parsemus Foundation, located in San Francisco, CA, is a small private operating foundation that was incorporated in 2005 and is registered as a 501(c)(3) nonprofit organization.
+The Parsemus Foundation’s mission is to create meaningful improvements in human and animal health and welfare by advancing innovative and neglected medical research.
+To make the most use of limited resources, the Parsemus Foundation works by funding key proof-of-concept studies and then publicizing them so that advances change treatment practice rather than disappearing into the scientific literature.
 Many of the studies supported by Parsemus involve low-cost approaches that are not under patent.
 The Foundation also leverages funding from larger foundations for the next stages of research and development of key projects.

 The Parsemus Foundation is the brainchild of Elaine Lissner, an advocate for evidence-based medicine and male contraception, among other passions.
 Lissner can trace her interest in male contraception to her freshman year at Stanford.
 There she read a book that described a low-tech birth control method involving heating the testes in warm baths which was shown to be effective in the 1950s, but never caught on.
 She researched the topic of non-hormonal male contraceptive methods for a college course and wondered why no one was pursuing simple male options.
 She wrote several popular articles on the topic, and shortly thereafter started the nonprofit Male Contraception Information Project to increase awareness about nonhormonal male contraception and convey the public’s demand to policy makers (check out this Priceonomics article for an in-depth look at Elaine’s motivation to develop a new male contraceptive).